Where to Go Strawberry Picking with Kids in the Midwest

 Also while many farms don't charge an admission fee like they would for say a Fall festival - there might be other activities onsite like train rides or barnyard games that do require an extra cost.

-And last, farms can have acres of strawberries, but they can also sell out!
-Double check the picking conditions before you go, or settle for some pre-picked baskets when you arrive and just indulge in a fun day at the farm doing other activities!
+And lastly, before you go on your strawberry-picking adventure, know that farms can have acres of strawberries, but they can also sell out!
+The best way to guarantee getting your berries is to double check the picking conditions before you go.
+Often websites or Facebook pages will provide a handy guide for all you need to know.
+OR, if worse comes to worse, you can settle for some pre-picked berries when you arrive and just indulge in a day at the farm doing other fun activities!

 Where to go strawberry picking with the kids in the Midwest...